Thom polynomials relative to prescribed maps around the boundary: Definition of relative Thom polynomials

-We briefly recall Steenrod's obstruction theory.
-Let $E$ be a fiber bundle over a CW complex $B$ with fiber $F$.
-Assume that its section $\sigma$ over a closed subcomplex $S \subset B$ is given.
-Then the primary obstruction class
+Let $E$ be a fiber bundle over a CW complex $B$ with fiber $F$ and structure group $G$.
+Assume that, for some integer $q \ge 1$, the following condition holds: \begin{itemize} \item if $q \ge 2$, then $F$ is $(q-2)$-connected; \item if $q = 1$, then $\pi_0(F)$ is a group and $G$ acts on $\pi_0(F)$ by group automorphisms. \end{itemize} Then, given a section $\sigma$ of $E$ over a closed subcomplex $S \subset B$, we have the {\it primary obstruction class} of $E$ relative to $\sigma$:

-the obstruction to extending $\sigma$ to the union of $S$ and the $q$-skeleton of $B$, is defined when the space $F$ and the integer $q \ge 1$ satisfies that the following: \begin{itemize} \item if $q \ge 2$, then $F$ is $(q-2)$-connected; \item if $q = 1$, then $\pi_0(F)$ is a group and the structure group of $\pi$ induces a group automorphism on $\pi_0(F)$ \end{itemize} (see \cite[\S\S16.5, 29.4]{Ste51} for the detail).
+that is the precise obstruction to extending $\sigma$ to the union of $S$ and the $q$-skeleton of $B$ (see \cite[\S\S16.5, 29.4]{Ste51} for details).
+Furthermore, given another section $\tau$ over $S$, we have the {\it primary difference class} from $\tau$ to $\sigma$:

+that is the precise obstruction to homotoping $\tau$ to $\sigma$ over the $(q-1)$-skeleton of $S$.
+It holds that